Anzugs/Anzugs/README.md

 **`Digital Version (Developer/Staff)`**

 Hey, I’m Anzugs!
 When I’m not busy with everyday stuff, I spend a lot of my free time coding and working on different development projects.
-I also run a Minecraft server called SteamMines(.minehut.gg), where I try to create fun, unique experiences for players.
+I love to learn new things and improve myself.

 <!-- Discord Profile Button -->